-Skiers in middle grades have three choices for programs:
+Skiers in middle grades have two choices for programs:

 XC: For skiers who want to stay in shape in the winter (no classic).
-Jr. Comp: Competitive USSA program for grades 6 through 8.
+Jr. Comp: Competitive USSA program for ages 11 - 13 as of Dec 31 of the season.

 High School